-The gas expansion projects are expected to increase Transredes’ throughput to 35.4 MMcmd by the year 2005.
+The gas expansion projects are expected to increase Transredes’s throughput to 35.4 MMcmd by the year 2005.
 The largest single cause of this expansion is supply to BBPL, which alone will account for over 30.0 MMcmd.
 [Confirm W/MD+A. Are the projections on Transredes consistent with the projections for BBPL and Cuiabá.]
 The remaining volumes are allotted to domestic markets and the Cuiabá Power Plant.
-The interconnection point between Transredes and BBPL is at Rio Grande, roughly in the center of Transredes’ existing mainline gas pipeline, 50 km southeast of Santa Cruz.
+The interconnection point between Transredes and BBPL is at Rio Grande, roughly in the center of Transredes’s existing mainline gas pipeline, 50 km southeast of Santa Cruz.
 This naturally divides the gas mainline into northern and southern systems, which will be expanded as described below.

 Northern Gas Expansion: The northern system from Carrasco to Rio Grande currently consists of 280 km of 12”, 16”, and 24” pipelines with varying capacities.
 The projected gas receipts suggest that this system will require a total capacity of approximately 7.1 MMcmd.
 This expansion will be accomplished with the installation of a single compressor unit at the Yapacani site, approximately 200 km from Rio Grande.
 No further construction is anticipated for the northern system at this time.